AL333Z/ReactiveApplication/rxjava/scheduler.md

 # Scheduler

 In the previous sections a lot of concepts have been introduced.
-This section will cover one of the most important aspects of the framework: schedulers.
+This section will cover one of the most important aspects of the framework: **schedulers**.

 A scheduler is an *object that schedules unit of work*, and it's implemented throgh the the `Scheduler` type.
 This type allows to specify **in which execution context** the chain or part of the chain has to run.
 In particular, the developer can choose in which thread: